cadets/freebsd-old/sys/cam/ctl/README.ctl.txt

 To Do List:
 ==========

- - Make CTL buildable as a module.
-Work needs to be done on initialization, and on freeing resources and LUNs when it is built as a module.

  - Use devstat(9) for CTL's statistics collection.
 CTL uses a home-grown statistics collection system that is similar to devstat(9).  ctlstat